UNITED STATES

 Business Operations: MRC Global Inc. is a holding company headquartered in Houston, Texas.
 Our wholly owned subsidiaries are global distributors of pipe, valves, fittings (“PVF”) and infrastructure products and services across each of the following sectors:

-● | Gas Utilities (storage and distribution of natural gas) | |
+● | Gas Utilities: gas utilities (storage and distribution of natural gas) | |

-● | Downstream, Industrial and Energy Transition (crude oil refining, petrochemical and chemical processing, general industrials and energy transition projects) | |
+● | DIET: downstream, industrial and energy transition (crude oil refining, petrochemical and chemical processing, general industrials and energy transition projects) | |

-● | Production and Transmission Infrastructure (exploration, production and extraction, gathering, processing and transmission of oil and gas) |
+● | PTI: production and transmission infrastructure (exploration, production and extraction, gathering, processing and transmission of oil and gas) |

 We have service centers in industrial, chemical, gas distribution and hydrocarbon producing and refining areas throughout the United States, Canada, Europe, Asia, Australasia and the Middle East.
 We obtain products from a broad range of suppliers.

 The condensed consolidated financial statements include the accounts of MRC Global Inc. and its wholly owned and majority owned subsidiaries (collectively referred to as the "Company" or by terms such as "we", "our" or "us").
-All material intercompany balances and transactions have been eliminated in consolidation.
+All intercompany balances and transactions have been eliminated in consolidation.

 NOTE 2 – REVENUE RECOGNITION